KVD-lab/puma/docs/source/formatting.rst

 Short name is the abbreviation or accession number you want for output files (e.g. HPV16).
 Full name is what will be printed to the screen (e.g. Human papillomavirus 16).

+PuMA can annotate multiple genomes from the same fasta input file.
+Follow the above formatting for each sequence.